Joaquín García Morato: Spanish Civil War

-Morato achieved 40 credited victories over Republican aircraft, gained in 1,012 hours of operational flying.
+Morato achieved 40 credited victories against Republican aircraft, gained in 1,012 hours of operational flying.
 The only time he was shot down was on 3 October 1937, by a novice pilot he was training.

 Death

-Shortly after the war, on 4 April 1939, he was performing low aerobatics for newsreel cameras, when his Fiat CR.32 crashed, killing him.
+Soon after the war, on 4 April 1939, he was performing low aerobatics for newsreel cameras, when his Fiat CR.32 crashed, killing him.